Kansas City, Missouri: After the Louisiana Purchase (1803)

-In 1850, the landing area was incorporated as the Town of Kansas.
-By that time, the Town of Kansas, Westport, and nearby Independence, had become critical points in the westward expansion of the United States.
+In 1850, the landing area was incorporated as the town of Kansas, Missouri.
+By that time, the towns of Kansas, Westport, and nearby Independence, had become critical points in the westward expansion of the United States.
 Three major trails – the Santa Fe, California, and Oregon – all passed through Jackson County.

-On February 22, 1853, the City of Kansas was created with a newly elected mayor.
-It had an area of 0.70 sqmi and a population of 2,500.
-The boundary lines at that time extended from the middle of the Missouri River south to what is now Ninth Street, and from Bluff Street on the west to a point between Holmes Road and Charlotte Street on the east.
+On February 22, 1853, Kansas was reincorporated and renamed the City of Kansas with its first elected mayor, William Samuel Gregory.
+Due to a legal discovery of living outside city boundaries, he was soon succeeded by Johnston Lykins as the second (but first legally elected) mayor.
+The city had an area of 0.70 sqmi and a population of 2,500.
+The boundary lines extended from the middle of the Missouri River south to what is now Ninth Street, and from Bluff Street on the west to a point between Holmes Road and Charlotte Street on the east.

 American Civil War

 During the Civil War, the city and its immediate surroundings were the focus of intense military activity.
 Although the First Battle of Independence in August 1862 resulted in a Confederate States Army victory, the Confederates were unable to leverage their win in any significant fashion, as Kansas City was occupied by Union troops and proved too heavily fortified to assault.
 The Second Battle of Independence, which occurred on October 21–22, 1864, as part of Sterling Price's Missouri expedition of 1864, also resulted in a Confederate triumph.
 Once again their victory proved hollow, as Price was decisively defeated in the pivotal Battle of Westport the next day, effectively ending Confederate efforts to regain Missouri.

 General Thomas Ewing, in response to a successful raid on nearby Lawrence, Kansas, led by William Quantrill, issued General Order No. 11, forcing the eviction of residents in four western Missouri counties – including Jackson – except those living in the city and nearby communities and those whose allegiance to the Union was certified by Ewing.